AM7999/Thigh-High-Socks-1.19.2-Forge/README.md

 # Thigh High Socks Mod For 1.19.2
-A Joke mod for Minecraft Java partially made using MCreator This mod took an embarasingly long time to make (and as of writing this on 1/17/23 its still not finished) Credit to SquidDogTheLatexBoi#7345 for the textures
+A Joke mod for Minecraft Java partially made using MCreator This mod took an embarasingly long time to make

+# Credit to SquidDogTheLatexBoi#7345 for the textures

 # Compiling